j256/dmalloc/README.md

 programs.

 The package includes the library, configuration scripts, debug utility application, test program, and documentation.
-Online documentation as well as the full source is available at URL `http://dmalloc.com/'.
+Online documentation as well as the full source is available at the [dmalloc home page](http://dmalloc.com/).
 Details on the library's mailing list are available there as well.

-The author can be reached via his home page at URL `http://256stuff.com/gray/' with questions or feedback.
+The author can be reached via [his home page](http://256stuff.com/gray/) with questions or feedback.
 Please include the version number of the library that you are using, your machine and operating system types, and the value of the DMALLOC_OPTIONS environment variable.